Andy Bull

 About

-I took my first degree in Modern History at University College, Oxford.
-I then studied for a PGCE in History and Humanities at the University of Sheffield before taking up a first post in teaching in Sheffield in 1986.
+I took my first degree in Modern History at University College, Oxford before moving north to complete my PGCE in History and Humanities at the University of Sheffield.
+I then took up a series of posts in schools in Sheffield and Rotherham, in total teaching for nineteen years.

-From 1986 I taught full-time in schools in Sheffield and in Rotherham for nineteen years.
-During this time I held the position of Head of History in two 11-18 comprehensives, managing a large subject team, teaching and leading the development of the History curriculum in Key Stages 3, 4 and 5.
+In this time, I held the position of Head of History in two 11-18 comprehensives.
+I managed large subject teams, and led the development of the history curriculum in Key Stages 3, 4 and 5.
 I also taught more broadly across the Humanities curriculum including Geography and RE, as well as elements of both PSHE and Citizenship curricula.

 Teaching